doxart/MyVPN/README.md

 - Submit separate pull requests for code changes or feature additions.
 - Communicate with sensitivity and respect and try to help other contributors.

-- If you need assistance while contributing, you can send a message to [your GitHub username](https://github.com/doxart).
+- If you need assistance while contributing, you can send a message to [me](https://github.com/doxart).
-- If you have any questions about the project, you can send an email to your project contact email address at [your email address](mailto:gkdnzssmn@doxart.com.tr).
+- If you have any questions about the project, you can send an email to your project contact email address at [my email address](mailto:gkdnzssmn@doxart.com.tr).

 ### License:
 This project is open-source and licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it as per the license terms.